-An "adult child" of a parent receiving Social Security retirement or disability benefits, meaning a child over the age of 18 who has had autism before turning age 22, can get SSDI benefits on the earning record of the parent.
+Here's one exception: An "adult child" of a parent receiving Social Security retirement or disability benefits, meaning a child over the age of 18 who has had autism before turning age 22, can get SSDI benefits on the earnings record of the parent.
 For more information, see our article on disability benefits for adult children.

 Adults without a sufficient work history or a parent who receives Social Security benefits are limited to the SSI program.
 To qualify, they must have limited income and limited assets.

 If you or your child will only qualify for SSI (not SSDI), call Social Security at 800-772-1213 to start your claim.
 For more information, see our article on applying for Social Security disability benefits.